digital-land/digital-land/content/project/energy-performance-of-buildings/index.md

 summary: The EPB team are building a service to help users easily find an energy certificate or assessor, whilst we’re working to open up the available data.
 ---

-The energy performance for buildings (EPB) team within the Ministry of Housing, Communities & Local Government (MHCLG) Digital Directorate have been building a new online service to help users find an energy certificate, or to find an energy assessor.
+The energy performance of buildings (EPB) team within the Ministry of Housing, Communities & Local Government (MHCLG) Digital Directorate have been building a new online service to help users find an energy certificate, or to find an energy assessor.
 Part of this journey is to find an [energy performance certificate (EPC)](https://www.gov.uk/buy-sell-your-home/energy-performance-certificates).

 The team recently passed their GDS alpha assessment and are moving into beta, testing and iterating the current prototype.